Generalizing the de Finetti--Hewitt--Savage theorem: Introduction

-As we describe next, our strategy (motivated by the statistical heuristics from Section \ref{stat-heuristic}) for proving de Finetti's theorem naturally leads to an investigation into a de Finetti style theorem first proved by Ressel in \cite{Ressel-harmonic}.
-Ressel studied de Finetti-type theorems using techniques from abstract harmonic analysis.
-His insight was to look for indirect generalizations of de Finetti's theorem; that is, those generalizations which do not prove \eqref{naive generalization} for a state space in a strict sense, but rather prove an analogous statement applicable to nicer classes of random variables, with the smaller space of Radon probability measures being considered (as opposed to the space of all Borel probability measures).
-Before we proceed, let us make some of these technicalities more precise.
+Recall that a Polish space is a complete separable metric space.
+By the late 1970s, Dubins and Freedman \cite{Dubins-Freedman} had shown that separability by itself was not sufficient for presentability, as they were able to construct a separable non-complete metric space $S$ and an exchangeable sequence of $S$-valued random variables that failed to satisfy the conclusion of de Finetti's theorem.
+This negatively settled a question asked by Hewitt and Savage, who were wondering whether all measurable spaces are presentable.

+Since all generalizations of de Finetti's theorem up to this point could be deduced from the work of Hewitt and Savage, a generalization of de Finetti's theorem to new state spaces is sometimes also called a de Finetti--Hewitt--Savage theorem.
+The counterexample of Dubins and Freedman seemed to put a halt to the program of generalizing de Finetti--Hewitt--Savage theorem through finding more general presentable state spaces.

+However, even if a particular state space is not presentable, it may so happen that many useful sequences of exchangeable random variables taking values in that space still satisfy a de Finetti-type theorem.
+This was observed by Paul Ressel in the early 1980s, who worked with exchangeable sequences of random variables whose (infinite-dimensional) joint distributions were Radon\footnote{For a Hausdorff space $T$, a Borel probability measure $\mu$ is called \textit{Radon} if for each Borel set $B \in \mathcal{B}(T)$, the following holds: }.
+To more precisely state Ressel's contribution, we first make the following definitions.

-\begin{definition} Let $\pt$ and $\prt$ respectively denote the sets of all Borel probability measures and Radon probability measures on a Hausdorff space $T$.
-The \textit{weak topology} (or \textit{narrow topology}) on either of these sets is the smallest topology under which the maps $\mu \mapsto \mathbb{E}_{\mu}(f)$ are continuous for each real-valued bounded continuous function $f \co S \rightarrow \mathbb{R}$. \end{definition}
+\begin{definition} Let $\ps$ and $\prs$ respectively denote the sets of all Borel probability measures and Radon probability measures on a Hausdorff space $S$.
+The \textit{weak topology} on either of these sets is the smallest topology under which the maps $\mu \mapsto \mathbb{E}_{\mu}(f)$ are continuous for each real-valued bounded continuous function $f \co S \rightarrow \mathbb{R}$. \end{definition}

 \begin{definition} Let a sequence of random variables $(X_n)_{n \in \mathbb{N}}$ taking values in a Hausdorff space $S$ be called \textit{jointly Radon distributed} if the pushforward measure induced by the sequence on $(S^{\infty}, \mathcal{B}(S^{\infty}))$ (the product of countably many copies of $S$, equipped with its Borel sigma algebra) is Radon. \end{definition}